OzgunOzalay/PulseFlowX/README.md

 ## Citation

-If you use this pipeline, please cite the relevant AFNI tools and consider referencing this repository.
+If you use PulseFlowX, please cite the relevant AFNI tools and consider referencing this repository.

 ## License